Aiven-Labs/nextjs-no-netlify/workshop-script.md

 > Aiven signup: https://go.aiven.io/signup-netlify-workshop

-Lead them through creating the PostgreSQL and Redis services they’re going to need
+Lead them through creating the PostgreSQL and Aiven for Caching services they’re going to need

 > We recommend using `do-nyc` in the North America region to minimise latency, as this region will be closest to where the Netlify free plan deploys its functions.